One Minute to Zero: Plot

-As part of a desperate situation, Janowski is confronted by a column of refugees which has been infiltrated by armed North Korean guerrillas.
-He has no choice but to call in an artillery strike.
-Even though Janowski is remorseful for the civilian casualties, Day initially condemns him for killing innocent people.
-After she finds out the reason for Janowski's action (and that he was right), she apologizes.
+Janowski is confronted by a column of refugees who have been infiltrated by armed North Korean guerrillas, and he believes that he has no choice but to order an artillery strike.
+He is remorseful for the civilian casualties and Day condemns him for killing innocent people.
+However, when she learns the reason behind Janowski's action, she apologizes.

-Janowski leads a successful American counter offensive against the enemy.
-The contributions of the British Army and the Royal Australian Air Force are both featured in the film, and are both explicitly mentioned as evidence that "the whole world" is "in this together".
+Janowski leads a successful American counteroffensive.